brandleesee/ePSXe64Ubuntu/README.md

 bash e4u.sh

-ePSXe will open its GUI.
-You are required to close it in order to continue with the script.
-This will create the hidden .epsxe folder in Documents
+ePSXe will eventually open its GUI; close it to continue with the script.

 ## Set-Up